 International Albinism Awareness Day

-International Albinism Awareness Day is an awareness day that’s designed to raise the public’s attention about albinism and to focus the efforts of the world on albinism advocacy.
-It’s been a day that’s been observed since 2015 to celebrate and emphasize the human rights of people who have albinism all over the world.
+International Albinism Awareness Day is an awareness day designed to raise public attention about albinism and to focus the world’s efforts on albinism advocacy.
+It has been observed since 2015 to celebrate and emphasize the human rights of people with albinism worldwide.

-Each year, there are unprovoked attacks on people with albinism, a phenomenon that the authors of this holiday hope will be solved by people learning more about albinism.
-This holiday also highlights the health challenges faced by people who have albinism-particularly skin cancers and vision problems.
+Each year, there are unprovoked attacks on people with albinism, a phenomenon that the authors of this holiday hope will be solved by educating more people about albinism.
+This holiday also highlights the health challenges faced by people with albinism, particularly skin cancers and vision problems.

-This holiday was created by the UN General Assembly on December 18, 2014, when they adopted Resolution 69/170.
-Although this holiday was created in 2014, it would take effect until June 13, 2015.
-What led up to the creation of this persecution and murder of people with albinism hat was taking place in the African Great Lakes region.
+The UN General Assembly created this holiday on December 18, 2014, when they adopted Resolution 69/170.
+Although this holiday was created in 2014, it did not take effect until June 13, 2015.
+What led to the creation of this day was the persecution and murder of people with albinism that was taking place in the African Great Lakes region.

-This was taking place due to the widespread belief in that region that the bodies of albinistic people held certain magical properties and powers.
-As a result, people who had albinism were being killed and dismembered, or the graves of recently deceased albino people were desecrated and dug up.
-Another common belief that led to the persecution of people with albinism is the belief that they were bad luck or were cursed.
+This was happening due to the widespread belief in that region that the bodies of people with albinism held certain magical properties and powers.
+As a result, people with albinism were being killed and dismembered, or the graves of recently deceased albino individuals were desecrated and dug up.
+Another common belief that led to the persecution of people with albinism is the belief that they were bad luck or cursed.

 Facts About Albinism

-• It’s estimated that 1 to 20,000 people are born with albinism each year.
+• It is estimated that 1 in 20,000 people are born with albinism each year.

 • Genetic mutations are believed to be the cause of albinism.